Yaruozo/yaru/README.md

 <img src="banner-github.png">

-# Hi 👋, I'm Mark and you can call me REN
+# Hi 👋, I'm Mark and you can call me Yaru

 A full-stack developer with a specialization in frontend development.